MicrosoftDocs/minecraft-creator/creator/Reference/Content/BlockReference/Examples/BlockComponents/minecraftBlock_part_visibility.md

 Supported queries include `has_block_property`, `block_property`, and other queries that can evaluate without knowledge of the block's in-game positional or player affected data.

 >[!IMPORTANT]
-> `minecraft:creative_category` requires the Holiday Creator Features experimental toggle to be set to `true` in order to function properly.
+> `minecraft:part_visibility` requires the Holiday Creator Features experimental toggle to be set to `true` in order to function properly.
 >
 >Holiday Creator Features contains experimental gameplay features.
 As with all experiments, you may see additions, removals, and changes in functionality in Minecraft versions without significant advanced warning.
 >